sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 | X20-52949 | Office Mobile MultiLang OPK -2                  |
 | X19-96440 | Office 2013 Single Image v15.4 English OPK      |

-# Windows 10 Deployment Procedure
+# Windows 10 deployment procedure

 This section walks you through scripts and steps to creating a Windows 10 image.

 This guide use samples of configuration files and scripts as well as storing copy of the Windows installation files on a USB key.
-Before starting this guide, go to [Creating My USB-B](#creating-my-usb-b) in the Appendix.
+Before starting this guide, complete the steps in [Creating My USB-B](#creating-my-usb-b).

-Deployment steps basic flow
+This flowchart shows the deployment steps:

 ![Deployment process](images/deployment-process.png)

-# Create WinPE bootable USB
+# Create a WinPE bootable USB

 1. Press the Windows key to display the **Start** menu.
 Type: